 The requirements in this Standard are consistent with the aims of s376 of the Telecommunications Act 1997.
 Specifically these aims are-

-- (a) protecting the integrity of a Telecommunications Network or facility; - (b) protecting the health and safety of persons; - (c) ensuring access to emergency services; and - (d) ensuring interoperability with a standard telephone service (STS).
+- (a) protecting the integrity of a Telecommunications Network or facility; - (b) protecting the health and safety of persons; - (c) ensuring access to an Emergency Call Service (ECS); and - (d) ensuring interoperability with a Standard Telephone Service (STS).